Thursday, 27 June 2024

 Walk on the Wayside

 My morning walk always presents interesting sights.
 Generally I do not carry a camera.
 Invariably when I do, I see nothing.
 Here is a staged compromise.
 It's a bit like taking a portrait- generally them are more interesting and lively when taken in the moment without any posing.
-This is the wayside because I cross the stream and all the road are called 'way' Romway, Trueway, Fairway, Broodway, Highway.
+This is the wayside because I cross the stream and all the road are called 'way' Romway, Trueway, Fairway, Broadway, Highway.

 A garden arrives, and takes over, like the gypsy principle